 Entangled photons are used in diverse applications, including quantum communication \cite{Piveteau}, quantum cryptography \cite{Boaron}, quantum metrology \cite{Higgins}, etc.

-SPDC can also be used to generate pure single-photons \cite{Mosley}\textemdash where purity is defined as the level of frequency-uncorrelation between the created photons on a scale from 0 (most correlated) to 1 (least correlated), illustrated in Fig.~\ref{fig:JSA}a.
-Creating pure single-photon states is of particular interest in quantum optics and photonics \cite{Kok} due to the importance of indistinguishability between photons in applications such as entanglement swapping/teleportation \cite{Basset}.
-SPDC is a reliable way to produce entangled photons and is currently the most popular way to produce pure single photons because it is convenient and can be packaged into a small, room-temperature device and it has widely tunable properties \cite{Fedrizzi}.
+One SPDC metric that is important for many applications is the heralding efficiency $\eta$, which is the probability of measuring a partnered ``heralded'' photon upon measuring the other photon.
+A recently proposed approach to achieve $\eta \sim 99\%$ involves cavity-enhanced SPDC \cite{MK}.
+Platforms on which researchers have experimentally maximized $\eta$ include periodically poled lithium niobate \cite{Pomarico}, collinear bulk optics \cite{Ramelow}, and highly nondegenerate periodically-poled potassium titanyl phosphate crystal \cite{Kaneda}.

+Other applications of SPDC, such as entanglement swapping \cite{Basset} and quantum teleportation \cite{XM}, require a high degree of spectral purity $\mathcal{P}$ for photon interference \cite{Fedrizzi,Mosley}.
+Here, ``purity'' refers to the degree of frequency-uncorrelation between the generated photons.
+A high-purity state is illustrated in Fig.~\ref{fig:JSA}a.